 Approach the way you gift differently this year.
 Instead of placing value on physical things, what about experiences?

 - Massage vouchers, movie tickets, skydiving, sports events or concert tickets

 - Dedicate a certain day to spending time with a friend or family member, doing an activity they love

 - Donations: Like Give A Goat.
 You may think we’ve gone bonkers, but Tearfund run a ‘Gift for Life’ scheme where you can donate a life-changing gift on someone else’s behalf, and receive a card to give them, letting them know the difference they’ve made in the world.
-You won’t be wrapping up a goat on Christmas Eve, but a village in a low-income country will welcome a new animal to their herd thanks to you.
+You won’t be wrapping up a goat on Christmas Eve, but a village in a low-income country will thank you for welcoming a new animal to their herd.

 - Babysitting hours?
 Yard work?
 Give a few hours of your time as a voucher to family members.
 Time is so precious so it is always a well-received gift!

 - Consider gifting favourite foods that will be consumed, rather than knickknacks that may be forgotten in the cupboard by the time the new year comes around.